-In this post, I would like to show a very simple, yet a very effective principle that is present in every game of chess.
+In this post, I would like to show a very simple, yet very effective chess principle that is present in every game of chess.

 While our opponent’s moves are providing vital information about their intentions, still we often fail to understand them in their entirety.
 By entirety, I mean not only understanding their intention, but also their drawbacks.